StartupInstitute/curriculum_old/product/1-4-2013-Mobile Design.md

 **other than listening at least 80% of the time.**

 **Real World Learning** – Startup Institute instructors bring with them real world experience from their professional roles.
 Examples include a github repos, Q2 marketing & sales data, or recent product designs.
 These situations give students the context to think about and explore what they are learning.
-By bringing their work with them, instructors spark a dialogue around relevant best practices & potential hurdles students will face.
+By bringing their work with them, instructors spark a dialogue around relevant best practices & potential hurdles.

 **Artifacts of Learning** – Having students create original work is critical to student learning at Startup Institute.
 Whether it is writing code, designing a new product, or writing a marketing strategy proposal based on recent sales data, activities provide a meaningful way for students to practice the skills they have learned from the instructor.
 Student work is also a great way for instructors to assess student understanding and give meaningful feedback.